Sky Sports: Boxing

 After Sky Sports' six-year contract with Matchroom ended in 2021, Sky announced it had signed a new contract with Top Rank and BOXXER to broadcast live coverage of their fights until 2025.
+This ended in 202 when BOXXER moved to the BBC.
+After a short time out of the ring, Sky returned to boxing following a deal with Zuffa Boxing.

 Anna Woolhouse is the lead presenter, alongside former boxers, Johnny Nelson, Spencer Oliver, Paulie Malignaggi, Carl Froch and Tony Bellew, with also the likes of Paul Smith and Matthew Macklin.
 Commentator Adam Smith is alongside Carl Froch or Matthew Macklin for the primary commentary pairing on main event cards.
 On larger pay-per view events, Tony Bellew, Paulie Malignaggi or David Haye join the commentary team.
 Andy Clarke and Matthew Macklin commentate on undercard action.
 The reporter and post-fight interviewer is Andy Scott.

 Mixed martial arts

 In February 2019, Sky Sports announced a deal with Bellator to broadcast mixed martial arts events.

 In December 2023, Sky Sports became exclusive home for ONE Championship events, which features both mixed martial arts and kickboxing tournaments.